 - XP relies on too many things, so if you don't do one thing right, all others both up and down the dependency chain will get affected.

-- XP doesn’t offer a clear-cut, foolproof process you can easily adopt and follow
+- XP doesn't offer a clear-cut, foolproof process you can easily adapt and follow

 - Having an on-site customer so you don't have to write extensive specs is extremely risky because, if they leave, they take all domain knowledge away with them

-- XP de-emphasises good UX design.
-Walking customers through mockups, storyboards, and use cases until they know what they want is much cheaper than fixing code.
-This makes XP especially bad for both large programms and consumer software as good UX design doesn’t happen incrementaly.
+- XP de-emphasizes good UX design.
+Walking customers through mockups, storyboards, and use cases until they know what they want is much cheaper than fixing the code.
+This makes XP especially bad for both large programmes and consumer software as good UX design doesn't happen incrementally.